johnpaulbalagolan/lr-wiki/Linux-Installation-Guide.md

 >     sudo mkdir sites-enabled
 >     sudo ln -s /etc/nginx/sites-available/learningregistry /etc/nginx/sites-enabled/learningregistry

 > Open the learningregistry config file and check what address the CouchDB server is listening to.
-If it is not your IP address using port 5984, replace whatever address is listed after **listen** (located on line 79) with your IP address and port 5984
+If it is not your IP address using port 5984, replace whatever address is listed after **listen** (located on line 79) with your IP address and port 5984.
+(If you want to run on localhost DO NOT use 127.0.0.1.
+Instead perform the `ifconfig` command and use your inet addr)

 >     sudo vim sites-available/learningregistry